 Source: http://photos.newtownbee.com/Journalism/101912-Photos-from-the-issue/i-KpFQQV4/A

-Note the “Three Musicians” mosaic created by students in September of 2010 hanging on the wall.
+Note the “Three Musicians” mosaic, created by students in September of 2010, prominently hanging on the wall.

 December 12th, 2012:

-Sadly, this is the very last photograph taken by Newtown Bee staff before the terrible events that took place less than forty-eight hours later.
-It shows the school’s fourth grade choir – as always led by music teacher Maryrose Kristopik – performing for their fellow students at the school’s annual winter concert.
-Many of these children went on to perform with Jennifer Hudson at Super Bowl XLVII, an event which has subjected them to endless and brutal harassment at the hands of deniers, who ludicrously insist that they are actually some of (why only some?
-Who knows?)
-Adam Lanza’s victims, alive and well, despite magically aging four years:
+Sadly, this is the very last photograph taken by Newtown Bee staff before the terrible events that unfolded less than forty-eight hours later.
+It shows the school’s fourth-grade choir—led, as always, by music teacher Maryrose Kristopik—performing for their fellow students at the annual winter concert.
+Many of these children later performed with Jennifer Hudson at Super Bowl XLVII, an event that has subjected them to relentless harassment from conspiracy theorists.
+These individuals ludicrously insist that these children are actually some of Adam Lanza’s victims, alive and well, despite the absurdity of magically aging four years in the process:

 Source: http://photos.newtownbee.com/Journalism/12-21-12-Photos-for-the-issue/i-2PSh5qs/A